Will Leitch

 William F. Leitch is an American writer and the founding editor of the Gawker Media sports blog Deadspin.
 Leitch is a national correspondent for MLB.com, a contributing editor at New York, film critic at Grierson & Leitch, contributor to The New York Times, GQ, The Washington Post, and NBC News.

 Leitch is the author of six published books.
-His fifth book, How Lucky,(2021) was nominated for an Edgar Award and received an endorsement from author Stephen King.
+His fifth book, How Lucky,(2021) won an Alex Award in 2022, was nominated for an Edgar Award, and received an endorsement from author Stephen King.
 His seventh book, Lloyd McNeil's Last Ride, was published by Harper in May 2025.

 Background

 Leitch was born and raised in Mattoon, Illinois, which is also the setting of Catch.
 He attended the University of Illinois at Urbana–Champaign.
 He was an editor at the university's paper, the Daily Illini.
 He now lives in Athens, Georgia.

 One of Leitch's first brushes with fame came when he appeared on an early episode of Win Ben Stein's Money.
 In his memoir, Life as a Loser, Leitch describes the experience of taping the episode within hours of being dumped by his fiancée, a fact that co-host Jimmy Kimmel included in Leitch's introduction.